johantre/msword-properties-generator/docs/signature-loader/README.md

 - The permissions to repo where the images are stored would have to be managed, which isn't sustainable.
 - Privacy: it would be possible to download all images stored, even though they are encrypted and stored with a hashed file name.
 - The encryption would have to be done client side, which leaves too much complexity for the user.
 - We don't want to leave any traces in the repo of the unencrypted image.
-The only version in the private repo can be the encrypted version.
+The only version of your image in the private repo is the encrypted version.

 ## ⚠️ Dependencies ⚠️
 Below, everything what's under the hood.